-- Investigations: Students will be exposed to a variety of methods, materials and processes which will be used to uniquely solve visual problems - Lectures and Demonstrations: Lectures will be used to safely introduce new art methods, materials and approaches.
-Introduction to specific artists and artistic styles will also be presented in this format. - Discussions: Individual and group discussions (critiques) of work in progress will be held on a regular basis.
-Students will be expected to take part in these critiques and to use proper art vocabulary terms.
-Students will also be expected to reflect upon their work and make adjustments to it as needed. - Visual aides: Charts, samples, books, photos, websites, CDs, slides etc. will be used to motivate students and to strengthen their understanding of art elements, techniques, concepts, etc.
+- Investigations: Students will be exposed to a variety of methods, materials and processes that will then be used to uniquely solve visual problems. - Lectures and Demonstrations: Lectures and demonstrations will be used to safely introduce new art methods, materials and approaches.
+Introduction to specific artists and artistic styles will also be presented in this format. - Discussions: Individual and small group discussions (critiques) of work in progress will be held on a regular basis.
+Students will be expected to take part in these discussions and to use proper art vocabulary terms.
+Students will also be expected to reflect upon their work and make adjustments to it as needed. - Visual aides: Charts, samples, books, photos, websites, CDs, slides, etc. will be used to motivate students and to strengthen their understanding of art elements, techniques, concepts, etc.